-As a company, we have built specialized solutions for unique problems, and our professional lines practice uses the expertise of our London-based colleagues at THB Group to market on behalf of our U.S. retail clients.
-This gives our retail partners the assurance that we are using the full resources within the AmWINS organization to solve their clients’ problems.
+AmWINS brokers use the expertise of our London-based colleagues at THB Group to market on behalf of our U.S. retail clients, giving our retail partners the assurance that we are using the full resources within the AmWINS organization to solve their clients’ problems.

 With the recent renewal of the Terrorism Risk Insurance Act (TRIA), it seemed like a good time to look at the Management Liability and Professional Liability lines to discuss how terrorism in general can trigger coverage.
 While TRIA is a backstop for insurers and may not directly benefit clients from a coverage perspective, it does serve as a reminder that insurance can play a role in the recovery from terrorist events.
 While scenarios that trigger coverage under management and professional lines of coverage aren’t always obvious, they do exist.